5G Network on Wings: A Deep Reinforcement Learning Approach to the UAV-based Integrated Access and Backhaul: Introduction

 \begin{enumerate}[1)]

-\item Different alternatives of framework and signaling procedures are proposed to support applying centralized or distributed ML for the considered use case in an IAB network architecture.
+\item We propose the framework to support applying RL algorithm for the considered use case in an IAB network architecture.

-\item Rather than employing a single static set for algorithm training and validation, a dynamic environment is used by incorporating MC user mobility.
-The validation set has grown to include nine distinct phases.
+\item We applied two strategies, i.e., adaptive exploration control and value-based action selection for the RL algorithm so that the algorithm itself can adapt to a dynamic environment (e.g., MC user movement) in a fast and efficient way.

-\item We introduce two novel strategies, i.e., adaptive exploration control and value-based action selection for the RL algorithm so that the algorithm itself can adapt to a dynamic environment (e.g., MC user movement, traffic load changes) in a fast and efficient way.
+\item We demonstrated deployment in a decentralized method for supporting multiple UAV-BSs deployment to respond to varied industrial scenarios.

-\item We validate the proposed RL algorithm in a continuously changing environment with nine consecutive MC user movement phases.
-Our results show that the proposed algorithm can create a generalized model and assist in updating the decision making on UAV-BS configuration and navigation in a dynamic environment.
+\item We validate the proposed RL algorithm in a continuously changing environment with consecutive MC user movement phases.
+Our results show that the proposed algorithm can create a generalized model and assist in updating the decision-making on UAV-BSs and navigation in a dynamic environment.

 \end{enumerate}